cavalab/srbench/docs/competition.md

 ## How to Participate

 We plan to release a tutorial video demonstrating how to enter the competition; stay tuned.
 We will provide a updates to the contributing guide as details solidify.

 Participants must provide files for their method via a Pull Request to the Competition2022 branch on SRBench.
-The contribution guidelines will closely follow the guidelines for contributing a method to SRBench: see [Contributing](contributing).
-In short, submissions consist of a sklearn-like SR Method, a modification of the environment file to ensure the installation of any required library, an installation script for their method (see examples in repository), and a python script setting variables .
+The contribution guidelines will closely follow the [guidelines for contributing a method to SRBench.](contributing) In short, submissions consist of a sklearn-like SR Method, a modification of the environment file to ensure the installation of any required library, an installation script for their method (see examples in repository), and a python script setting variables .
 After submitting, a CI process will automatically test the submission and return an error message in case of any problem.
 For any assistance, [open an issue in the srbench repository](http://github.com/cavalab/srbench/issues).
 Methods must pass CI and code review before the competition submission deadline to be considered.

-*Note*: If you have a CLI method, [see this gist for making it compatible with the competition format (sklearn Regressors).](https://gist.github.com/folivetti/609bc9b854c51968ef90aa675ccaa60d)
+If you have a CLI method, [see this gist](https://gist.github.com/folivetti/609bc9b854c51968ef90aa675ccaa60d) for making it compatible with the competition format (sklearn Regressors).
+{: .notice}

 ## Dissemination